yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - enter: Enter the child directory.
 - back: Go back to the previous directory.
 - forward: Go forward to the next directory.
-- peek
+- seek

-  - `n`: Peek up or down at file contents in the preview.
+  - `n`: Seek up or down at file contents in the preview.
 Use negative values to peek up and positive values to peek down.

 - cd: Change the current directory.